don-makav3li666/Online-Retail-Analysis/README.md

   - The above suggests that while high-quantity items drive volume-based revenue, certain high-value products contribute strategically to revenue by generating large amounts per sale.
 This dual revenue structure could be beneficial for balancing overall sales strategy, allowing the business to leverage both high-demand, lower-priced items and high-margin premium items.

+  - A significant portion of the customers (such as customer IDs 570554, 567869, 539441, etc.) are contributing very little to total revenue, with some even generating only a few pennies or no substantial revenue at all.
+This indicates that many customers may only make one-time or low-value purchases, suggesting that customer retention or repeat purchases are not being effectively managed.

 ### B. Customer Behavior Analysis

 #### I. Unique Customers